kisi-inc/kisi-android-st2u-sdk-public/README.md

 }
 ```

 The key component that you're going to use is an implementation of `IOfflineMode` interface; at the time of this writing, there is only one implementation called `Scram3`.
-This class requires two parameters to perform its duties:
+This class requires three parameters to perform its duties:

-* An instance of Android's [Context](https://developer.android.com/reference/android/content/Context) class.
+* An instance of Android's [Context](https://developer.android.com/reference/android/content/Context) class
 * And a callback that returns an instance of Login class wrapped in RxJava's [Maybe](http://reactivex.io/RxJava/3.x/javadoc/io/reactivex/rxjava3/core/Maybe.html).

 An instance of `Login` contains 4 properties, all of which you will get while signing the user in via [Kisi's API](https://api.kisi.io/docs/#tag/Logins/paths/~1logins/post):